TomWang22/record-platform/README.md

 Prometheus Operator + Grafana <- ServiceMonitors scrape /metrics endpoints
 ```

 `ingress-nginx` maps `/` traffic to the `nginx` edge deployment (micro-cache + rate limiting) and `/api/*` to the `api-gateway` Service.
 Port-forwarding `svc/nginx` gives an all-in-one entry point when you want to exercise the Nginx -> HAProxy -> Gateway chain directly.
 Caddy runs on the host, serves `record.local`, and forwards into the ingress controller; TLS material is generated locally (and ignored by Git) so leaf certificates can be rotated without touching history.
+Caddy only advertises TLS 1.2/1.3 with HTTP/2 and HTTP/3 preferred, while HTTP/1.1 remains available as an acceptable fallback for legacy clients.

 ## Core Services
 | Component | Deployment / Service | Notes |